-There’s quite a range of Australian native edibles at Camperdown Commons, what inspired you to set that up?
+There’s quite a range of Australian native edibles at Pocket City Farms, what inspired you to set that up?

 We’ve always been interested in the concept the foods that can be grown in that area, and in Australia in general.
 Through learning about permaculture, you are exposed to a lot of native and Indigenous experience and knowledge, even through researching and reading books by Pascoe and Gammage, talking about things that were happening before colonisation.
 Quite a few people are really passionate about keeping that tradition going, and exploring the type of things that grow in this type of climate with these soil conditions.
 Another interesting thing is how much variety there is out there.

 As soon as you start looking into the type of plants that are native to this land, the list just keeps getting longer and longer.
 And then you start to meet people with resources, who open up different avenues and are are exploring different things and it’s just that steamroll effect.

 How do you use the native edibles that you grow?